cgoettel/bible/README.md

 > Hear the word of the Lord<sup>a</sup>: (example, not attested)
 > a.
 CA: 𝔊 + θεὸν Ισραηλ (the Septuagint adds "the God of Israel")

+When placing multiple footnotes simultaneously, give them in the following order:
+- `\ca`
+- `\halot`
+- `\halotu`
+- `\ed`
+`alt` and `lit` are too big of wild cards to make a hard and fast rule on.
+However, if a better order can be inferred from context, place an in-line comment explaining why.

 ###Alternate and literal readings, explanations, and editorial notes
 Match the punctuation and capitalization of the verse to give context.
 For example: